traysr/forknscissors/_drafts/2018-04-04-Raw mango chutney: Ambyachi dal.md

-Permalink: Raw Mango Chutney or Kairichi Dal
+---
+layout: post

-# Raw Mango Chutney or Kairichi Dal
+title: "Raw Mango Chutney or Kairichi Dal"
+---

 Kairi is a raw mango.
 This chutney is prepared with chana dal and chillies.
 This is a very popular Maharashtrian delicacy prepared during the Chaitra Gauri Haldi kumkum.
 Let's have a look at the recipe.